Telemedicine App Development

 About ScienceSoft

-ScienceSoft is a US-based international IT consulting and software development company.
-Our 33-year experience in software development and 17-year expertise in healthcare IT helps us create telemedicine applications aimed at providing reimbursable care remotely.
+ScienceSoft is a US-based international healthcare IT consulting and telemedicine app development company.
+Our 34 years of experience in software development and 18 years of expertise in healthcare IT helps us create telemedicine applications aimed at providing reimbursable care remotely.